colinrotherham/cdp-node-frontend-template/README.md

 ## Server-side Caching

 We use Catbox for server-side caching.
 Specifically CatboxRedis, the Redis adapter for CatBox.
 It is important that in memory caching isn't used for server-side caching as this will cause issues when there is more than one instance of your service running.
 Server-side caching has been **disabled** in newly created services by setting the `redis.enabled` property to `false`.
-Please see
+Please see [Redis](#redis) for more information.

 > [!IMPORTANT]
 > If you want to enable server-side caching using Catbox, contact the CDP Platform Team first.
 Deploying your service with Redis enabled, before we've injected Redis configuration will cause your service to death-loop.